About Buzz Bissinger

 Buzz has been a contributing editor at Vanity Fair magazine since 1996.
 His August 2007 Vanity Fair article "Gone Like the Wind," about the saga of 2006 Kentucky Derby winner Barbaro, was optioned by Universal Pictures.
 In 2009 he became a sports columnist for The Daily Beast.
 He is a longtime contributor to The New York Times, Wall Street Journal, and the Philadelphia Inquirer.

 Buzz and his wife, Lisa, divide their time between homes in Philadelphia and the Pacific Northwest.
-Buzz is the father of twins Gerry and Zachary and 20-year-old Caleb, and is owned by a yellow Lab, Maddy.
+Buzz is the father of twins Gerry and Zachary and 30-year-old Caleb, and is owned by a 17-year-old dog named Pippin.